TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/icss_emac_lwip.md

 \endcond
 # Configuring Syscfg

-- The following Syscfg parameters in ICSS-EMAC instance is to be changed to swap between Switch and EMAC examples.
+- The following Syscfg parameters in the ICSS-EMAC instance should be changed to swap between Switch and EMAC examples.

 <table>
 <tr>